xmarduel/pycut/README.md

 Dependencies: Python 3.10
 - PySide6-6.3.0
-- svgpathtools (latest) - pip installation bundled with numpy/scipy
+- svgpathtools 1.5.1 - pip installation bundled with numpy/scipy
 - svgelements (latest) - used in the svgresolver.py utility
 - freetype-py (latest) - used in svgtext2svpath.py utility
 - shapely (1.8.2) with PyOpenGL